yuriy-chumak/ol/README.md

 (Open/Free/Net) BSD, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).

-Also, Ol is ported to the Web (in WebAssembly form) and can be used in Chrome, Firefox, Opera, Iceweasel, Epiphany, SeaMonkey, Luakit, Iceape, etc.
+Also, Ol is ported to the web (in WebAssembly form) and can be used in Chrome, Safari, Firefox, Edge, Opera, etc.

 * credits to:
 [the-man-with-a-golden-mind](https://github.com/the-man-with-a-golden-mind) (ideas, usage, lot of tests),